git-vcs/electron-example/README.md

 # electron-packager-example

-This is an electron example that builds installers for different machine architecture and opperations system with the help of the community made  [Electron-builder](https://github.com/electron-userland/electron-builder)
+This is an electron example that builds installers for different machine architecture and opperations system with the help of the community made  [Electron-builder](https://github.com/electron-userland/electron-builder) for react apps.

 This example builds for:
 Windows(32 bit and 64 bit)